Charles of Mount Argus: Healer

 It was Charles' gift of healing the sick which is most clearly remembered.
-Another member of the Passionist community in Dublin, Sebastian Keens, C.P., told of a 12-year-old boy who had lost the use of his leg and was brought to him.
-Without delay he called Charles and shortly afterwards found the boy walking up and down in front of the house completely cured.
+Another member of the Passionist community in Dublin, Sebastian Keens, CP, told of a 12-year-old boy who had lost the use of his leg and was brought to him.
+Without delay, he called Charles and shortly afterwards found the boy walking up and down in front of the house completely cured.
 He became so popular with the people that the diocesan authorities, as well as the medical profession, grew suspicious of him.
 Some medical doctors complained to Cardinal Cullen, the Archbishop of Dublin, that he discouraged people from going to the doctor, a claim later retracted.
 Unscrupulous persons took holy water blessed by Charles and unbeknownst to him began to sell it throughout Ireland.
-In order to discourage this practice, Charles was transferred back to England in 1866 and remained there for eight years.
+In order to discourage this practice, Charles was transferred back to England in 1866 to serve at the Retreat of St Anne at Sutton in St Helens, Merseyside and remained there for eight years while also serving at St Saviour’s Retreat, Broadway.

 Charles returned to Dublin in 1874.
 A trap in which he was travelling overturned near St Clare's Convent at Harold's Cross, causing a fracture which never set right.
-He remained in Dublin until his death that took place at dawn on 5 January 1893.
+He remained in Dublin until his death which took place at dawn on 5 January 1893.

 Veneration

-At his funeral, attended by people from all of Ireland, there was definite proof of the popular devotion that had surrounded him throughout his life.
+At his funeral, attended by people from all over Ireland, there was definite proof of the popular devotion that had surrounded him throughout his life.
 The Superior of the monastery wrote to his family: "The people have already declared him a saint."

-The cause for Charles' canonization was introduced on 13 November 1935.
-After the declaration of a miracle attributed to his intercession, on 16 October 1988, Pope John Paul II beatified the man whom everyone called the Saint of Mount Argus.
+Charles' writings were approved by theologians on 9 May 1934, and the cause for his canonization was formally opened on 13 November 1935, granting him the title of Servant of God.
+After the declaration of a miracle attributed to his intercession, on 16 October 1988, Pope John Paul II beatified Charles.
 The miracle that led to his canonization was the healing of Adolf Dormans of Munstergeleen, Charles' birthplace, who was cured of "perforated, gangrenous appendicitis with generalized peritonitis that was multi-organically compromising" and which cure was "not scientifically explainable".
 The theologian consultors and the Ordinary Congregation of Cardinals and Bishops gave their unanimous approval of the claimed supernatural aspect of the said alleged healing.
 Charles was canonized on 3 June 2007 by Pope Benedict XVI.

 From December 2021 to January 2023, a special holy year has been given recognition by Pope Francis to commemorate the bicentenary of the birth of Charles.
 The Apostolic Penitentiary has granted the possibility of gaining a plenary indulgence to those faithful who visit the tomb and shrine of St Charles at Mount Argus or the place of his birth at Munstergeleen in the Netherlands.